Mikejo5000/vsts-docs-pr/docs/report/analytics/data-model-analytics-service.md

 Entities can be combined using relationships to compute more complex query results.
 Within an OData query, relationships can be followed using navigation properties in the ```$expand```, ```$filter```, or ```groupby``` statements.

 Some navigation properties result in a single entity, while others result in a collection of entities.
 In the following diagram, entities and their navigation properties are shown.
-For clarity, some derivative entities and relationships have been omitted.
+For clarity, some composite entities and relationships have been omitted.

 ![Analytics Service Data Model](_img/datamodel.png)